bgian/Sketch-iOS-Library/README.md

-# Sketch-iOS-Library
+# iOS Library for Sketch

+![cover](https://cloud.githubusercontent.com/assets/3231370/20458209/7da01402-ae6c-11e6-917d-2cf54fa41992.png)

-I’ve decided to take a style from Xcode and do my best to replicate it for Sketch.
+I’ve decided take a styles from Xcode and do my best to replicate them for Sketch.
 I also documented the process of how I ended up with my result so you can look into things even further if you’re interested.

-![cover](https://cloud.githubusercontent.com/assets/3231370/20458209/7da01402-ae6c-11e6-917d-2cf54fa41992.png)
+I'll be adding more resources as I need them!

 ## UIBlurEffectStyle
 The API doesn't provide any specs for blurs, so it's a challange to replicate.
 For performance concerns, I understand why Apple isn't open about these specs.
 However, as designers I think we shuold be aware of these constraints and design with them.